jlrickert/go-std/README.md

-# go-std - Helpers for CLI programs and unit tests
+# cli-toolkit - Helpers for CLI programs and unit tests

 Small, focused helpers for command line programs and tests.
 The library provides testable abstractions for environment handling, time, file system operations,